Is software patentable in Australia?

 The Invention Pathways case

-The first time the Patent Office tried to raise the bar on software patents was in Invention Pathways Pty Ltd APO 10.
-That invention involved a claim to a software package which automatically calculated a timeline for commercialising an invention.
+The invention in Invention Pathways Pty Ltd APO 10 involved a claim to a software package which automatically calculated a timeline for commercialising an invention.
 However, the timeline was essentially implemented via an Excel spreadsheet.
 The Patent Office was losing the battle on the inventive step front, so it decided to claim that the alleged invention wasn't an invention at all.

 The RPL Central case